 Using our chargers

-- Journey chargers (43kW or more) - for quick top-ups, for people passing through or making an unplanned journey
+- Journey chargers (43-50kW) - for top-ups in town, or people making an unplanned journey

-- Destination chargers (up to 22kW) - for when the vehicle will be parked for a while e.g at homes and workplaces.
+- Destination chargers (up to 22kW) - for when the vehicle will be parked for a while, for example, while shopping or working in town, or while left parked overnight at your local community centre.

 - On-street chargers (up to 7kW) - for routine charging, on the street near where you normally park.

-Chargers owned and maintained by East Lothian Council have the following tariffs:
+Chargers owned and maintained by East Lothian Council have the following rates:

-All our public chargers are connected to the national ChargePlace Scotland (CPS) network and are accessible via the CPS App or membership card.
-For more information, or to register to use these chargers, visit the ChargePlace Scotland website.
+All our public Journey and Destination chargers are connected to the ChargePlace Scotland (CPS) network and are accessible to CPS Members via the CPS App or RFID card or to non-CPS members via Webpay.
+For more information visit the ChargePlace Scotland website.

 Chargers with marked bays are restricted to use by plugged in electric vehicles only, and:

-- at Destination chargers a four-hour maximum stay applies during the day (8.30am-5.30pm) but overnight charging is allowed
+- at Destination chargers a four-hour maximum stay applies during the day (8:30am to 5:30pm) but overnight charging is allowed

 - in long-stay car parks such as Park and Ride sites, there are no time restrictions on the Destination charger